Nuvotion-Visuals/Hyperbox/README.md

  Centering is achieved via legacy HTML tables, because CSS support is also not expected.

+## Why?

+The Google homepage has too many elements to tab through in order to get to the search field, and it doesn't let you navigate directly to a website.

+Some terminal web browsers require you to type in "https://" which can be annoying.

 ## How to Use

 1. Deploy `index.html` to Cloudflare pages or host it elsewhere.